Adam-Codes/adam-codes.github.io/index.md

 ----
 ## What we are doing...
 A resume is critical to computer science employment.
 Every job applied for will require an accompanying resume that covers one's skills and abilities that are relevant to the position being applied for.
+These steps and tool usages are based on the recommendations from Andrew Etter his book, "Modern Technical Writing" see [More Resources](#more-resources) to learn more about the book.

 A simple, modern way to share and host a resume is through the use of a combination of technologies, namely:
 1. Jekyll - static site generator